squaremo/flumux/README.md

 ### A tool for asking about container images.
 An image asking tool.

-## To build
+## To install with Go

-It's all written in Go, so you need that.

-You also need libgit2.
+You need libgit2.
 On `apt`-packaged systems:

-    apt-get install libgit2-dev
+    apt-get install golang libgit2-dev

 On MacOSX,

-    brew install libgit2
+    brew install go libgit2

+Then you can do

+    go get github.com/squaremo/flumux

+to fetch, build and install the binary.
+You can also build it by cloning the repository -- see below.

+## To use

+Flumux is just a way of associating your container image builds with git commits.
+When you build an image, you tag it with the current state of the repository:

+    $ docker build -t myimage:`flumux tag` .

+Once these are pushed to an image registry, e.g., quay.io, you can query for the images and match them to git commits. `flumux lookup` takes input on stdin, and for each line it takes the first field (the text before any whitespace), assumes it's a commit ID, and looks for an image named after it.
+This is designed to work well with git output, e.g.,

+    $ git log --oneline | flumux lookup myimage

+## To build in a cloned repository

+You can also build it in the repository.
 The Go dependencies are submodules; you need a

     git submodule update --init --recursive